NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Tile Cutter

-The most common and inexpensive way to cut tiles to shape involves a tile cutter, sometimes called a “scorer.”
+The most common and inexpensive way to cut tiles to shape involves a manual tile cutter, sometimes called a “scorer.”
 Without electricity or a battery, these can be used to make straight cuts across certain types of tile.

 If you’re installing porcelain or ceramic tile, cutters are an excellent way to make quick, relatively mess-free cuts.
 These tools work by scoring a cut line with a small tungsten-carbide blade across the surface of a tile.
 You then use a lever to apply pressure to both sides of the scored line.
 When you apply sufficient pressure, the tile snaps along the line.

-This method creates very little dust, though small bits of glass can be left behind.
+The best manual tile cutters create very little dust, though small bits of glass can be left behind.
 Also, since this method depends on breaking the tile, the edges are less cleanly cut than with a diamond-embedded power saw.
 They also cannot make curves or intricate cuts.

 FAQs

-While cutting tile requires some special tools, it doesn’t have to be an intimidating task.
+While cutting tile requires some special tiling tools, it doesn’t have to be an intimidating task.
 With a little experience, you’ll be able to cut tiles with your new saw in no time.
 The result will be an excellent finish for your next renovation.
 Here are some of the most frequently asked questions about tile saws and how they work.

 Q. Do I need a wet saw to cut tile?